unhealthy wound healing

 Pain is a common symptom associated with wound healing, but not all pain is the same.
 Acute pain typically decreases over time as the wound heals.
 However, persistent or worsening pain can be a sign of infection or other complications.
 Sharp, stabbing pain may indicate nerve damage, while throbbing pain can suggest an ongoing inflammatory process.

-Understanding the type and intensity of pain can help healthcare providers determine the underlying cause and take appropriate action.
+Understanding the type and intensity of pain can help healthcare providers determine the underlying cause, if your wound is infected, and take appropriate action.
 For instance, if a patient reports increased pain while also exhibiting signs of infection, immediate medical intervention is necessary.

 3. Increased Exudate and Delayed Healing